k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ### Config.ini file

-Each of the supported secret managers has its own dedicated section at config.ini file, with all required access and permissions details.
+Each of the supported Secrets Managers has its own dedicated section at config.ini file, with all required access and permissions details.

-In addition of populating these details you shall turn it on by set `ENABLED` property to be `true`.
+In addition of populating these details, you shall turn it on by setting the 'ENABLED' property to be 'true'.

 ##### AWS Secret Manager